wp-plugins/wp-mollom/README.txt

 == Usage ==

+=== Configuration ===
 After you have set the public/private key combination, Mollom will automatically protect your blog.
 The plugin takes care of everything so you don't have to worry about moderation, false positives,... and you can focus on what's really
 important: creating great content and interact with your visitors in a proper fashion.

+Extra options in the configuration panel:

+* Policy mode: if enabled, all comments/trackbacks will be blocked if the Mollom services are not available.
+If you have a high traffic site, this might be useful if you can't respond right away.
+* Restore mode: if enabled, the 'mollom' table which contains mollom related information (session id's) and all mollom options will be deleted from your database.
+* Reverse proxy: This is option is important to determine the IP address of a visitor if your WP installation runs behind a 'reverse proxy' (Squid,...).
+If you know the IP address(es) of the proxy your host runs, you should enable this option and enter them as a comma-seperated list.
+This isn't mandatory though, but it improves accuracy of the plugin.
+Please refer to the <a href="http://www.mollom.com/support">Support section</a> for detailed information.

+=== Moderation ===

 Moderation is still possible.
-You can moderate comments through the admin interface.
-In the 'Comments' menu of your Wordpress administration board, a new Mollom option will be shown.
-Through this menu item, you can access the Mollom moderation tool.
-The default Wordpress moderation queue is still available, but usage of the Mollom moderation queue is encouraged.
+You can moderate comments through the Mollom Manage Module.
+You can find the module in the 'Comments' menu of your Wordpress administration board.
+The default Wordpress moderation queue is still available, but usage of the Mollom moderation queue is encouraged as it will send feedback to the Mollom services each time you moderate a comment/trackback.

 There are four basic types of moderation: